sureshbabudj/my-mario-game/README.md

 ## Developer

 ### Prerequisites
 My Mario Game is a JavaScript game so familiarity with JavaScript is required.
-It is also recommended that you have git and bower installed.
+It is also recommended that you have git and npm installed.

 ### Getting started